≡ Menu

 The Irish Setter was…

-Irish setters are tall, good looking dogs.
-They can be quite bulky and grow up to 25 to 27 inches in height.
+Irish setters are tall, good-looking dogs.
+They can be bulky and grow up to 25 to 27 inches tall.
 They weigh up to 70 pounds.
-These dogs have a very elegant look about them.
-They have long legs, long neck, a moderate muzzle, floppy ears and a firm forehead.
+These dogs have an exquisite look about them.
+They have long legs, long necks, a moderate muzzle, floppy ears, and a firm forehead.
+And let’s face it, their coat is unique.
+It is usually light red to deep mahogany in color.
+The skin is of medium length and covered by long, wavy hair.
+The chest, tail, and back of these dogs’ legs are also covered by hair.

 How good is he with kids?

 The Irish Setter loves children and enjoys playing with them.
 He makes for a perfect playmate for older children.
-However, he may not be right for toddlers, he tends to get too excited at times and could accidentally knock a little toddler over (just like many other dogs his size).
+However, he may not be suitable for toddlers; he sometimes gets too excited and could accidentally knock a little toddler over (just like many other dogs his size).

-He is really a very sweet dog that loves his human family and wants to be loved in return.
+However, he is an adorable dog who loves his human family and wants to be loved.
 He can get very attached to his family.
-He gets along with cats very well, so you don’t have to worry about that!
+He gets along with cats well, so you don’t have to worry about that!

-Unfortunately, due to extensive breeding throughout the 1960 to 1980’s the Irish Setter is one of those dog breeds that is prone to a variety of medical conditions that you should be aware of.
-Now this isn’t something that is unique to this breed, it just means that you will want to be particularly careful when choosing your Irish Setter dog breeder and be sure to visually inspect the parents of the Irish Setter puppy you decide to adopt (or simply choose to adopt an Irish Setter rescue dog).
+Unfortunately, due to extensive breeding throughout the 1960 to 1980’s, the Irish Setter is one of those dog breeds prone to various medical conditions you should be aware of.
+Now, this isn’t unique to this breed; it just means that you will want to be particularly careful when choosing your Irish Setter dog breeder and be sure to visually inspect the parents of the Irish Setter puppy you decide to adopt (or choose to adopt an Irish Setter rescue dog).

 Conditions you will want to ask about should include: